corsi-it/Code-Challenge-Laravel/README.md

 - Create a new Laravel application in the cloned repository directory.
 - Write PHP code to read in the products.csv file located in the /storage/app directory and generate a product report in HTML format.
 - The design of the HTML page is not relevant for the evaluation, feel free to show a simple table.
+- Provide the same data, via api, /products, in order to run PHPUnit tests
 - The product report should include the following information:
   - Total revenue of all products
+  - Total revenue in the first half of the month
+  - Total revenue in the second half of the month
   - Total number of products in each category
   - Average price of products in each category
 - Verify that the PHPUnit tests pass.
 Feel free to add more if needed.